Wake Up! (John Legend and the Roots album)

-Wake Up! is the first collaborative album and fourth studio album by American R&B recording artist John Legend and hip hop band the Roots, released September 21, 2010, by GOOD Music and Columbia Records.
-It is Legend's fourth studio album and the Roots' tenth.
+Wake Up! is the first collaborative album and fourth studio album by American R&B recording artist John Legend and hip-hop band the Roots, released September 21, 2010, by GOOD Music and Columbia Records.
 The album was produced by Legend with band members Ahmir "Questlove" Thompson and James Poyser, and features guest appearances by CL Smooth, Malik Yusef, Common, and Melanie Fiona, among others.
 Inspired by the 2008 United States presidential election, Legend and the Roots primarily covered 1960s and 1970s soul music songs for the album with social themes of awareness, engagement, and consciousness.

 The album debuted at number eight on the US Billboard 200 chart, selling 63,000 copies in its first week.
 Upon its release, Wake Up! received positive reviews from most music critics, who complimented its production and the artists' treatment and performance of the material.
 It would go on to win the 2010 Grammy Award for Best R&B Album.